Mohammad Zahid (cricketer): Injury

 He picked up a back injury in the tour to Sri Lanka and after his back operation could not make his return to the world of cricket.
 He did come back for a short stint in the series against South Africa in 1998 but had lost his pace considerably and subsequently his line and length, eventually he was dropped from the Pakistan team.

 Mohammad Zahid Injury also robbed him a county contract of GBP 60,000 which he signed with Nottinghamshire in 1997 just before his stress fracture.

-Current
+Post First-Class career

-Zahid plays club cricket for Sefton Park Cricket Club in Liverpool competing in the Liverpool & District Cricket Competition.
+Zahid played club cricket for Sefton Park Cricket Club in Liverpool competing in the Liverpool & District Cricket Competition.
 In the 2014 season he played for Whiston Cricket Club in the South Yorkshire Cricket league.

-Mohammad Zahid appointed as a bowling coach in Pakistan Cricket Board's High Performance Center at Lahore in Aug, 2020.
-And tendered resignation on 24th Feb, 2021 from the position of bowling coach.
+Mohammad Zahid was appointed as a bowling coach in Pakistan Cricket Board's High Performance Center at Lahore in August 2020.
+On 21 February 2021, he resigned from the position for personal reasons.